ntwalibas/blog/_drafts/2023-07-20-variational-quantum-eigensolver.md

 {% endhighlight %}
 <div class='caption'>
     <span class='caption-label'>Measurement of $H$:</span>
-    We only to measure the first qubit when handed a Hamiltonian where there is a tensor with the identity.
+    we only need to measure the first qubit when handed a Hamiltonian where there is a tensor with the identity.
 </div>
 </div>